snowplow-referer-parser/referer-parser/ruby/README.md

 The implementation uses the shared 'database' of known referers found in [`referers.yml`] [referers-yml].

-**Currently the Ruby library only extracts search engine referers - it needs updating with the additional functionality now found in the Java/Scala version.**

 ## Installation

 Add this line to your application's Gemfile: